ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 $$

 where the first condition is required to guarantee that the steps are big enough to overcome any initial conditions or random fluctuations that would otherwise result in getting stuck at saddle points, and the second condition guarantees that the steps will eventually become small enough to assure convergence.

 The second condition is not met for the constant step-size parameter case, i.e., $$\alpha_n (a) = \alpha$$.
 This means that the estimates will never completely converge, which is actually a desirable property for non-stationary problems (the most common type of problem in RL), since the estimates continue to vary in response to the most recently received rewards, accounting for the changes in reward probabilities over time.
 Also, the sequences of step-size parameters that meet both of the above conditions often lead to slow convergence rates, meaning that these are seldomly used in applications and empirical research.

 ### Ch 2.6: Optimistic Initial Values

 All previous methods are somewhat dependent on the initial action-value estimates $$Q_1 (a)$$, i.e., they are *biased* by their initial estimates.
 This bias decreases over time as various actions are selected.
 However, while for sample-average methods the bias eventually disappear after all actions have been taken at least once, the bias is permanent for methods with a constant $$\alpha$$.

 This property means that, when using methods with a constant $$\alpha$$, the user must select the values for the initial estimates, which provides a way to supply some prior knowledge about the expected rewards, at the possible cost of being harder to tune.

 By selecting optimistic initial action-values, i.e., $$Q_1 (a) >> R_1 (a), \forall a$$, the agent will always be disappointed since the rewards will always be far less than the first estimates, regardless of which actions are selected.
 This encourages exploration, as the agent will select all possible actions before the value estimates converge, even if greedy actions are selected at every single time step.

 This technique for encouraging exploration is named *optimistic initial values* and is a simple, yet effective trick when used on stationary problems (e.g., with $$Q_1(a) = 5$$ it outperforms a $$\epsilon$$-greedy method with $$Q_1(a) = 0$$ and $$\epsilon = 0.1$$).

-However, since the drive for exploration is dependent on the initials conditions and disappears after a certain time, it cannot adequately deal with non-stationary problems, where exploration is always required due to the dynamic nature of the reward probabilities.
+An important caveat is that, since the drive for exploration in the previous technique is dependent on the initials conditions and disappears after a certain time, it cannot adequately deal with non-stationary problems, where exploration is always required due to the dynamic nature of the reward probabilities.
 This drawback is present in all methods that treat the beginning of time as a special event (e.g., the sample-average methods).

 ### Ch 2.7: Upper-Confidence-Bound Action Selection